-Often, the strategic outcome you need - connecting course completion to daily performance improvements - will fall short if your learning tech isn’t connecting to business systems.
-Here’s what to look for in your learning tech:
+Often, the strategic outcome you need - connecting course completion to daily performance improvements - will fall short if your learning technology isn’t capable of business system integrations.
+Here’s what to look for in your learning technology:

 - Does this solution connect to larger business systems in any capacity?

-- Can the solution share data with other systems?
+- Can the solution share training data with other systems?
 If so, how effective is it?

 - Can you configure the solution to connect with new systems?

-Use Learning Metrics You Have to Show Business Impact
+Use Training Metrics You Have to Show Business Impact

-Once you’ve scoped the gap between business and learning systems, it’s time to start identifying and accessing the data that forms in this critical junction.
+Once you’ve scoped the gap between business and learning systems, it’s time to start identifying and accessing the data that emerges from this critical junction.